Services

 The more open to behaviors, ages and differences you are, as well as your demonstration of therapeutic skills, the sooner you may get a placement.
 However, all parties involved must agree that this will be a good match.
 Please be patient with this process.

-• Medical Care: Most foster children get a medical card from the state, which guarantees payment for all necessary medical care and preventive medicine.
+- Medical Care: Most foster children get a medical card from the state, which guarantees payment for all necessary medical care and preventive medicine.
 We will help you select a physician for a child placed with you.
 The medical card is also accepted by many hospitals and for approved prescriptions.
-You should not pay any medical bill directly.
+You should not pay any medical bills directly.

-• Educational Services: Foster children go to regular public schools.
-An Omni Visions staff person will assist with school liaison and assessment of educational needs.
+- Educational Services: Foster children go to regular public schools.
+An Omni staff person will assist with school liaison and assessment of educational needs.

-• Personal Support: Omni Visions and your supervising child’s referring agency caseworker are responsible for supporting your family on a daily basis.
-Each agency, including Omni Visions, has developed internal support, which includes foster parent support groups, after hours telephone numbers and community resources.
+- Personal Support: Omni and your supervising child’s referring agency caseworker are responsible for supporting your family on a daily basis.
+Each agency, including Omni Family of Services, has developed internal support, which includes foster parent support groups, after-hours telephone numbers, and community resources.

 No. You can rent your home or apartment.
 If you rent, you are required to have renter’s insurance.